chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 There are further considerations to explore in the workflow of the user journey and engineering options to explore so this will not be the target for the first version.
 Implementation on the engineering side should be low for this first version.

-For v0, the "install" CTA on the plugin detail page should pop up a modal that gives template-generated instructions for installation.
+Decision for v0: The "install" CTA on the plugin detail page should pop up a modal that gives template-generated instructions for installation.
 Modal is subject to the responsive design.

 #### Filter/Sort